gc-proto/experimental/accessibility-accessibilite/accessibility-landing.md

 ## How to implement

+To come.

 ## Research and rationale

 <h3>Research findings</h3>

-Research is ongoing to determine the best way to present information contained in the departmental plans in an accessible and user-friendly way.
-To date, some known issues include non-intuitive headers, repetitive information and overly complex tables.
+This template is experimental.
+Research is needed to determine the optional approach.

 <h3>Policy rationale</h3>

-Insitutions are required to publish departmental plans annually.
-This template supports a consistent approach to how departmental plans are presented on Canada.ca.
+Insitutions are required to publish an accessibility plan, accessibility reports, a feedback process and a feedback mechanism on their websites.
+This template helps to tie all these things together in a central location for each institution.